Qarmatians: Name

-The Qarāmiṭah in southern Iraq were also known as "the Greengrocers" (al-Baqliyyah) because they followed the teachings of Abū Hātim al-Zutti, who, in 908, forbid animal slaughter.
-He also forbid radishes and alliums such as garlic, onions, and leeks.
-By 928, it is uncertain whether people still held on to these teachings.
+The Qarāmiṭah in Sawad (southern Iraq) were also known as "the Greengrocers" (al-Baqliyyah) because they followed the teachings of Abū Hātim al-Zutti, who in 908 forbade animal slaughter.
+He also forbade radishes and alliums such as garlic, onions, and leeks.
+By 928, it is uncertain whether the people still held on to those teachings.

 History

 Early developments

 Under the Abbasid Caliphate (750–1258 CE), various Shiite groups organised in secret opposition to their rule.
 Among them were the supporters of the proto-Ismā‘īlī community, of whom the most prominent group were called the Mubārakiyyah.

-According to the Ismaili school of thought, Imām Ja'far al-Sadiq (702–765) designated his second son, Isma'il ibn Ja'far (ca. 721–755), as heir to the Imamate.
+According to the Ismaili school of thought, Imām Ja'far al-Sadiq (702–765) designated his second son, Isma'il ibn Ja'far (c.
+721–755), as heir to the Imamate.
 However, Ismā‘īl predeceased his father.
 Some claimed he had gone into hiding, but the proto-Ismā‘īlī group accepted his death and therefore accordingly recognized Ismā‘īl's eldest son, Muhammad ibn Isma'il (746–809), as Imām.
 He remained in contact with the Mubārakiyyah group, most of whom resided in Kufa.